 The gardener begins to harvest coffee when the coffee trees are ripe, with a ripening rate of roughly 90 percent to 95 percent.
 1 or 2 tarps should cover the coffee’s foundation uniformly.

-Spread the canvas out such that the canvas area is larger than the tree canopy area so that the coffee beans don’t fall out when you’re selecting them.
+Spread the canvas out so that it is larger than the tree canopy area so that the coffee beans don’t fall out when selecting them.
 Coffee pickers begin processing all ripe and unripe fruits in preparation for transport to the preliminary processing area.

 - Choosing a Type: